 Find out more about our other references on our French website.

-We offer, in co-operation with Euréval, a e-learning course : "Develop your evaluation management capacity" (click left to access) catered to evaluation managers.
+We offer a e-learning course : "Develop your evaluation management capacity" (click left to access) catered to evaluation managers.
 The course covers all successive phases of the management of an evaluation.
 With the help of their personal tutor, participants complete the twelve lessons of the course and practice on a real-life case study.
 Each lesson is followed by a phone call where participants can ask questions and discuss the consequences on their day-to-day professional activities.

 This programme is the 5th version of a training programme that was first developed by Euréval in 2004, and updated by Quadrant Conseil in 2015.
 More than 50 e-learners have enjoyed the course so far.
 Read the introductory course for free!

 Prices start from € 2,0001. to find out more.